andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 Allowed Attachment Filenames
 ----------------------------

 List of approved filename extensions, separated by commas.
+For security reasons, Joomla will prevent any user from sending executable content, for instance a .php file.

 .. index:: Are upload fields required